 Excerpt from the photo essay: “This House is not yours”.
 Complete essay by Jennifer Cabral can be seen here.

 The overdue removal of this bottle from my possessions was followed by a need to understand what matriarchal legacy had been passed down to me, and what I had chosen to carry on.
 In this search, I mapped the locations of each family home where this offensive and painful bottle had been displayed.
-I encountered coordinates that traced a fluctuation of wealth, identity and power my family had experienced in Brazil and, in the United States, as an immigrant family.
+I encountered coordinates that traced a fluctuation of wealth, identity and power my family had experienced in between Brazil and the United States as an immigrant family.

 Coordinates along the Atlantic Ocean axis where my matriarchal lineage resided: